safesoftware/FMETraining/ServerAdmin5Customization/Exercise1_WebConnections.md

 - **Email:** fmeserver2017@gmail.com
 - **Password:** fme_server

-		Note: The above email and password are used solely for this exercise.
+		Note: The above email and password should be used solely for this exercise.
 This is where you would add your own web service account login information.

 ... and then click **Sign in**